peteroupc/peteroupc.github.io/randomfunc.md

 Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The probability density for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher probability density than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

+<a id=Dice></a>
+### Dice

+The following method generates a random result of rolling virtual dice.
+It takes three parameters: the number of dice (`dice`), the number of sides in each die (`sides`), and a number to add to the result (`bonus`) (which can be negative, but the result of the subtraction is 0 if that result is greater).

+    METHOD DiceRoll(dice, sides, bonus)
+        if dice < 0 or sides < 1: return error
+        if dice == 0: return 0
+        if sides == 1: return dice
+        ret = 0
+        if dice > 50
+            // If there are many dice to roll,
+            // use a faster approach, noting that
+            // the dice-roll distribution approaches
+            // a "discrete" normal distribution as the
+            // number of dice increases.
+            mean = dice * (sides + 1) * 0.5
+            sigma = sqrt(dice * (sides * sides - 1) / 12)
+            ret = -1
+            while ret < dice and ret > dice * sides ret = floor(Normal(mean, sigma) + 0.5)
+            end
+         else
+             i = 0
+             while i < dice
+                  ret = ret + RNDINTRANGE(1, sides)
+                  i = i + 1
+              end
+         end
+         ret = ret + bonus
+         if ret < 0: ret = 0
+         return ret
+    END METHOD

+As examples, the result of rolling&mdash;
+- four six-sided virtual dice ("4d6") is `DiceRoll(4,6,0)`,
+- three ten-sided virtual dice, with 4 added ("3d10 + 4"), is `DiceRoll(3,10,4)`, and
+- two six-sided virtual dice, with 2 subtracted ("2d6 - 2"), is `DiceRoll(2,6,2)`.

+This section used the following sources:

+- Red Blob Games, ["Probability and Games: Dice Rolls"](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
+The method `random(N)` in that document corresponds to `RNDINTEXC(N)` in this document.
+- The [MathWorld article "Dice"](http://mathworld.wolfram.com/Dice.html) provided the mean of the dice roll distribution.
+- S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.

 <a id=Normal_Gaussian_Distribution></a>
 ### Normal (Gaussian) Distribution